 If you want unlimited data, the lowest you could pay is $30/mo.
-Unlimited data plans do come with free mobile hotspot capacities, but your data will be slowed down after 35GB of usage.
+All plans come unlimited nationwide talk and text with free mobile hotspot capacities (data will be slowed down after 40GB of usage).

 TIP: You won’t get as much free international calling as you would with Tello, but Mint Mobile does offer free calls to Mexico and Canada.